Using Insights in Buffer

 Summary

 The Summary section gives you a snapshot of how your channel performed during the selected date range, compared to another period of your choice.
-Use the Compare to dropdown above the Summary grid to pick what to compare against:

 - Previous Period — the same number of days immediately before your selected range (default).